Ian722/IP-wk4/README.md

 # IP-wk4
-MARCO'S PIZZA
+MARCO'S PIZZA.
-A Pizza restaurant website where customers can make orders online Author-Ian Warui
+A Pizza restaurant website where customers can make orders online.

-Description
+AUTHOR.
+Ian Warui.

+DESCRIPTION
 Marco's Pizza is an online website where customers can order pizza and also get delivery.

-Setup/Installation Requirements
+SETUP.
-clone the repository to your local computer
+Clone the repository to your local computer.

 Open the project folder